 - Google Translate – this handy app will help you translate spoken and written languages.

-- Allianz TravelSmart (IOS and Android) - a quick way of filing a claim, accessing local emergency numbers during travel, finding emergency and assistant facilities around you, and reaching the Allianz assistance hotline in case of emergency.
+- Allianz TravelSmart (IOS) - a quick way of filing a claim, accessing local emergency numbers during travel, finding emergency and assistant facilities around you, and reaching the Allianz assistance hotline in case of emergency.